Legal Research

 3. Conversations are classified chronologically and kept for 30 days

-4. To resume a conversation, simply click on it
+4. To resume a conversation, click on it

 Intelligent Multi-Document Analysis (in the Assistant section)